 gift of fairly-traded coffee or a travel journal along with a

-donation to any number of international relief organizations such as
+donation to any number of international relief organizations makes a super

 This is a super fun idea to do with your friends- guys and gals

 alike!
-Take a trip to your neighborhood toy store than let out your
+Take a trip to your neighborhood toy store- then let out your

 exploring new toys and games.
 Whether you’re with 2 friends or 20,